Martinuz01/Martinuz01/README.md

 - 👋 Hi, I’m @Martinuz01
 - 👀 I’m interested in IT stuff
-- 🌱 I’m currently learning Python and ICT Infrastructure
+- 🌱 I’m currently learning Python and IT Infrastructure

 <!---